The Wash Podcast: Manual Handwashing 101

 by Meritech, on May 22,2020

 Welcome to The Wash, your trusted resource for the latest and greatest in public health and hygiene, where we will tackle topics like hand hygiene, best practices in footwear sanitization, creating an employee hygiene program, and more!

-On today’s episode, we invite Meritech CTO Paul Barnhill to discuss manual hand hygiene - what it is, what the different methods are, why this may not be the best method for your facility.
+On today’s episode, we invite Meritech CTO Paul Barnhill to discuss manual hand hygiene and the proper handwashing steps for food safety.
+He'll go over all the details of this handwashing method: what it is, what the different manual hand hygiene methods are, why this may not be the best handwashing method for your food production facility.

 You can listen to the podcast using the media player or read the podcast transcript below: